sbcharr/transglue/README.md

-# Transflow
+# TransGlue
 AWS supports **Glue** as a service which provides users to execute **Spark** jobs on a serverless platform.
 Transflow is a framework which makes it easy and seamless to run AWS Glue scripts without worrying about the execution part.
-There are multiple cases when it's preferred to use some other scheduling service than Glue because of obvious reasons. **Transflow** defines the flow of data and requires minimal setup to do its job.
+There are multiple cases when it's preferred to use some other scheduling service than Glue because of obvious reasons. **TransGlue** defines the flow of data and requires minimal setup to do its job.

 # Architecture